Whatever holiday meal you serve this year, the price is up | CBC News

 Organizer Ken Campbell said the meal will be catered by local restaurant Island Grill, whose challenge will be to make an affordable menu that might reflect the diversity of people from Jamaica to Somalia.

-"Rice is common, but how people marinate their meats is different across the continent," said Campbell.
+"Rice is common, but how people marinate their meats is different," said Campbell.

 Prices for the evening of food and entertainment have gone up five dollars to $35 to offset the higher prices of menu items like jerk chicken.

-At Shepherds of Good Hope, where volunteers will serve a holiday dinner to hundreds who not be able to afford it otherwise, inflation is also evident.
+Inflation is also evident at Ottawa's Shepherds of Good Hope, where volunteers will serve a holiday dinner to hundreds who not be able to afford it otherwise.

 "'Our donors are also feeling the effects of the rising costs of food," said manager Adrienne Arsenault.